Early Caliphate navy: First Cyprus conquest

-In 648 AD, Mu'awiyah convinced the caliph that a new navy had to be established in order to confront the Byzantine naval threat.
-So he recruited Ubadah ibn al-Samit, along with some veteran companions of Muhammad such as Miqdad Ibn al-Aswad, Abu Dhar GhiFari, Shadaad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari to participate in building the first Muslim standing Navy in Mediterrania that was to be led by Muawiya.
+In 648 AD, Mu'awiya convinced the caliph that a new navy had to be established in order to confront the Byzantine naval threat.
+So he recruited Ubadah ibn al-Samit, along with some veteran companions of Muhammad such as Miqdad Ibn al-Aswad, Abu Dhar GhiFari, Shadaad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari to participate in building the first Muslim standing Navy in Mediterrania that was to be led by Mu'awiya.
 Later Ubadah also joined Abdallah ibn Qais to build the first batch of the ships in Acre.

-Muawiyah and Ubadah departed from Acre and brought the massive fleet of 1,700 ships to Cyprus, as they reinforced by Abdallah ibn Sa'd who joined them from Alexandria.
+Mu'awiya and Ubadah departed from Acre and brought the massive fleet of 1,700 ships to Cyprus, as they reinforced by Abdallah ibn Sa'd who joined them from Alexandria.
 Muawiya and Abdallah ibn Sa'd forces pacified almost every Byzantine garrison.
 The entire island of Cyprus surrendered for the first time after their capital, Salamis was besieged for an unspecified time.
 Later the Cypriots agreed to pay 7,200 gold coins Jizya annually.
 In a different narrative the raid was instead conducted by Mu'awiya's admiral Abd Allah ibn Qays, who landed at Salamis before occupying the island.
 In either case, the Cypriots were forced to pay a tribute.

-Asia Minor & Ruad Island
+Asia Minor and Ruad Island

 After Cyprus was pacified, Abdullah ibn Qais, one of the caliphate admirals continued his cruise in the Mediterranean Sea in the vicinity of Cyprus.
 Ibn Qais is accredited with having fought fifty naval battles presumably along coasts of Asia Minor all of which was victorious.
 In all these battles, not a single Muslim was killed or drowned.
 Because of these victories the exploits of Abdullah ibn Qais became legendary.
 He was known as the sea warrior of Islam and won great bounty, even enjoying popularity among the common men of the enemy.
 When the conquest of the island was reported to Uthman, he felt satisfied with the result of the first naval expedition.
 That made Uthman feel that the fears of Umar about naval warfare were unfounded.

 In 649, Caliphate mariners from the Island of Cyprus began infesting Ruad island (now known as Arwad) that is located off the coast of the city of Tartus.
 Junada ibn Abi Umayyah ad Dawsi brought four thousand men to invade Ruad using twenty boats, and a Greek guide who has been promised safety for him and his family as well as payment in treasure, in return for his assistance.
 When they approached the island, the guide ordered them to anchor in the sea of the coast.
 As the Muslim mariners approached Ruad garrison, fighting immediately erupted and all of the Byzantines soldiers were either killed or having fled, took shelter in houses.
-With the spoils to Muawiyah, Muawiyah took out a fifth of it and sent it to Medina, and what was left, he divided among the Muslims.
+With the spoils to Mu'awiya, Mu'awiya took out a fifth of it and sent it to Medina, and what was left, he divided among the Muslims.